berniechiu/blog/source/_posts/2015-12-10-protect-ruby-array-object-from-class-instance.md

 deck.cards << "JOKER!!" #=> FAIL!!
 ```

-Playing around with this, knowing without the line `@cards.to_enum`, I could actually input a new item in the array with ease, but sometimes we don't want that.
+Playing around with this, knowing without the line `cards.to_enum`, I could actually input a new item in the array with ease, but sometimes we don't want that.
 Therefore, given the enumerator like `to_enum` will allow for iterations through the array without absorbing changes.